Three Puzzles with Covariance and Supertranslation Invariance of Angular Momentum Flux (with Solutions)

 \section{Interpretation of the invariant charges and fluxes}

 We proposed a Lorentz-covariant, supertranslation-invariant definition of the Lorentz Bondi charges at $u=\pm \infty$, which differs from~\cite{yau21a,yau21b} only in the condition used to fix the $l=0,1$ components of the boundary graviton.
 By construction both $\mathfrak{J}^\pm_Y$ are invariant under supertranslations so we can compute them by changing coordinates in the non-radiative far past and far future regions to set $C_{AB}^\pm=0$. \beq \Delta \mathfrak{J}_Y = J_Y(+\infty)|_{C^+|_{l>1}=0} - J_Y(-\infty)|_{C^-|_{l>1}=0}. \eeq{25} So the covariant, supertranslation-invariant flux reduces to the difference of canonical Bondi charge at $+ \infty$, computed in the frame where the angular metric at $u=+\infty$ is $h_{AB}+ O(1/r^2)$, minus the canonical Bondi charge at $u=-\infty$, computed in the frame where the angular metric at $u=+\infty$ is also $h_{AB}+ O(1/r^2)$.
 Refs.~\cite{vv,ash} argue that $h_{AB}+ O(1/r^2)$ is the frame where the Bondi charge reduces to the ADM charge.
 This identification suggests a very natural interpretation of $\Delta \mathfrak{J}_Y$: it is the canonical charge measured after a gravitational scattering in a ``round metric'' frame minus the initial canonical charge, also measured in a ``round metric'' frame.
 The reference frames are fixed by requiring that the initial metric is round before the scattering occurs, then after the scattering has occurred by requiring that the final metric is also round.
-This procedure erases any gravitational memory --it is on the contrary based on ``forgetting'' the initial frame-fixing.
+This procedure ``forgets'' the initial frame-fixing.
 The interpretation of the flux and its form is essentially the same as in~\cite{yau21a,rvw,mww} and~\cite{dvhrv} once the subtleties due to Lorentz covariance and covariant subtraction of the low-$l$ harmonics in $C^\pm$ are properly taken into account using eq.~\eqref{prlm10} for $C^-|_{l\leq 1}$ and either prescription A or B for $C^+|_{l\leq 1}$.
 The Lorentz covariant prescription~\eqref{prlm10} can be used also to covariantize the flux defined in~\cite{jkp}.
 It differs from $\Delta\mathfrak{J}_Y$ by terms proportional to the gravitational memory $C^+-C^-$.
 This computation was performed in the CMRF in~\cite{rvw,mww} but the role of gravitational memory in the definition of angular momentum in general realtivity was noticed long before, e.g. in~\cite{winicour}.
 We will expand on this question in a future publication~\cite{jpfuture}.